neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 ### _a.k.a.
 The Plot Twist_

-Having poured so much effort into this blog so far, I am ashamed to leave it incomplete due to a single negative perspective found online.
+Having poured so much effort into this blog so far, I am ashamed to leave it incomplete due to a single negative perspective found on the Internet.
 However, as a matter of respect for other content producers and young professionals trying to establish a personal brand online, I have decided not to distribute any nominations for the Liebster award.

 Why did I make this decision?